-Published July 2015 • Updated February 2024 • Read Time: 5 minutes
+Published July 2015 • Updated August 2024 • Read Time: 5 minutes

 Septarian Nodule is a fascinating sedimentary rock that was formed during the time of the dinosaurs.
 It is a combination of several minerals, including Aragonite, Barite, Betonite and Calcite.
 The most famous specimens come from Madagascar and Utah, USA.
 Both deposits look very similar with a vivid yellow entwined with grey and brown.
 But stones in other deposits have a different coloring, such as black and orange.
 Because of its scaly and cracked appearance, it is sometimes marketed as “Dragon Stones”, a name that dates back to a Malagasy legend that dragons once roamed the area.
 Septarian Nodule is a stone of patience, purpose and confidence.

-Septarian Nodule Meaning
+Septarian Nodule Healing Energy

 Spiritual Healing Properties